+- Bones

-Bones Lungs
+Lungs

+Skin

+- Liver

 Brain

-Liver

 Lymph nodes

-Skin

-However, it can spread to other parts of the body, such as the bone marrow, ovaries or lining of the abdomen (peritoneum).
+Less commonly, it can spread to other parts of the body, such as the bone marrow, ovaries or lining of the abdomen (peritoneum).

 The metastatic cancer is made up of breast cancer cells.
 The metastatic cancer is still breast cancer, even if it is in another part of your body.
 For example, if breast cancer spreads to your lung, it is described as metastatic breast cancer in the lung, not lung cancer.